 - Pour the batter into the prepared loaf pan and bake for approximately 50 minutes.
 Test cake with a toothpick or a cake tester to see if the loaf is done.

-- Place the lemon loaf on a rack to cool for 15 minutes before removing it from pan.
-Let cool until cake is slightly warm and pour lemon glaze on loaf.
+- Place the lemon loaf on a wire rack to cool for 15 minutes before removing it from pan.
+Let the cake cool until slightly warm and pour the sweet lemon glaze on it.

 How to Zest and Juice a Lemon

-Since we are using both lemon zest and juice in this recipe, it's important to start by removing the zest from the lemons before juicing them.
-Trying to zest an already juiced lemon is not an easy task!
+Since we are using both fresh lemon zest and juice in this recipe, it's important to start by zesting the lemons before juicing them.
+A good zester will make this task easier.

 Remember to only zest the coloured part of the citrus fruit, the white pith underneath is bitter and will impart a bitter taste to your baked goods.